10yard/allenkong/readme.md

-# **AllenKong:  It's a screwed up version on Donkey Kong were you take control of Allen and help him to reach his dream 1 Million points. ** #
+# AllenKong:  It's a screwed up version on Donkey Kong were you take control of Allen and help him to reach his dream 1 Million points

 Tested with latest MAME version 0.250